nhtnhanbn/nhtnhanbn.github.io/_repository/radmon.md

 The plan would face an obstacle in members of the Monash ALP (Labor) Club (the campus club of the Labor Left faction of the Labor Party).
 For both positions of President and Vice President, two candidates (the same two) running against the establishment candidates were members of the Labor Club and seconded by the Labor Club President.

-The Labor Club controlled at least 22 votes combined, most of them proxy votes.
+The Labor Club controlled at least 22 votes combined (*update 29/9/2023 - I now believe that this number is 25 votes*), most of them proxy votes.
 If Radio Monash were an ordinary club struggling to make the quorum of 25 attendees, Labor Left members would have had control of the meeting.
 However, quorum was easily achieved with 73 votes attending in total, placing the Labor Left in the minority.

 Most attention was drawn to the first Labor Left candidate for President to speak, who attacked the Radio Monash establishment for failing to modernise and convincingly pivot to the internet and podcasting.
 They accused the committee of becoming a "clique" and "in-group", unwelcoming to outsiders, alongside with calls for more journalism (there was no indication of this meaning music journalism) and activism against the University's arts cuts.
 The candidate admitted to not being involved with Radio Monash since entering Monash University, but claimed that regular members had asked them to run for the Presidency.
 After speeches concluded, the extensive questioning of this candidate suggests that other attendees viewed their candidacy as illegitimate and lacking actual understanding of Radio Monash's activities (for example, podcasts having been already adopted).